stx-advox/land/_pages/advox-learn.md

 6. Remind all attendees to follow the Stacks Social Media pages

-Any questions or thoughts? + freestyle & your own creativity Mid week: Briefly check-in DM or public to see if new joiner is ok'
+**Repeat for WK2** Use your own creativity Mid week: Briefly check-in DM or public to see if new member is ok'
     url: "https://blocksurvey.io/survey/t/c203430d-4b40-407c-9c14-ecd3d80cace0/r/o"
     btn_label: "Register"
     btn_class: "btn--primary"